 During development of Amendment 11 the Council did not recommend restrictions on LA vessels fishing in the NGOM because "the improved management and abundance of scallops in the major resource areas on Georges Bank and in the Mid-Atlantic region has made access to GOM scallops less important for the limited access boats and general category boats from other regions.
 As a result, a separate management program for scallops in the NGOM is unlikely to have any impact on these vessels" (see Amendment 11 Executive Summary NEFMC, 2007 page ix).
-At this time, limited access vessels were able to operate in the NGOM management area under days-at-sea (DAS) management and were not constrained by the bounds of the NGOM as long as the LAGC TAC had not been caught.
+At this time, limited access vessels were able to operate in the NGOM management area under days-at-sea (DAS) management as long as the LAGC TAC had not been caught.

-Vessels receiving NGOM permits are authorized to fish within the Northern Gulf of Maine (NGOM) Management Area at a 200-pound-per-day trip limit until the annual total allowable catch (TAC) for the area is achieved.
+Vessels receiving NGOM permits are authorized to fish within the Northern Gulf of Maine (NGOM) Management Area with a 200-pound-per-day trip limit until the annual total allowable catch (TAC) for the area is caught.